 - Caixa Geral de Depósitos (CGD)

 - Caixa Bank S.A.

-The list of Banks as mentioned above collectively known as “Panel Banks” are selected based on the volume of business exposure in Euro Zone Market and also to ensure proper representation and diversity.
-The number of banks as such keeps changing as the volume of business changes.
+The list of Banks, as mentioned above, collectively known as “Panel Banks,” is selected based on the volume of business exposure in Euro Zone Market and also to ensure proper representation and diversity.
+The number of banks, as such, keeps changing as the volume of business changes.